Desert-sabaku/Notify-bot/README.md

 #### Discord Bot Setup

 1. Create a new application in [Discord Developer Portal](https://discord.com/developers/applications)
-2. Create a bot and get the token
+2. Create a bot and obtain the token
-3. Invite the bot to your server and get the channel ID
+3. Invite the bot to the server and obtain the channel ID

-### Environment Variables
+### Environment Variable Setup

-Set the following environment variables:
+Please set the following environment variables:

 #### For Local Execution

-Create a `.env` file with the following content:
+Create a `.env` file and describe the following:

 ```env
 DISCORD_BOT_TOKEN=your_discord_bot_token_here